avishekjana-89/InternetBot/README.md

+# PsychologyDataBotWithThread
+This bot extract data from "https://www.psychologytoday.com/us/treatment-rehab" website for all states in USA.
+It was implemented with multi threading.

 # ScrapCustomAuthorityData
 Need to extract data from websites of different national customs authorities.
 This first project would be a small number of files form a website in japan ( english language)